NTSP3/MarkedRain-old/README.md

+# Note

+This project is not being updated.
+Please visit https://github.com/NTSP3/MarkedRain for the updated Operating System.

 # "MarkedRain" Operating System beta

 The "MarkedRain" is an OS based on OS 2020.
 It uses the OS2020 bootloader and filesystem.